tomasr/winterdom.com/_posts/2017-11-09-oauth2-apimanagement.md

 I'll assume we already have an API implemented and published in API Management and that we want to use Azure Active Directory as the OAuth2 provider.
 For this article, I'll use an API I called PQR in API Management.

-## Step 1: Register the API Management application
+## Step 1: Register the Azure AD applications

-The first step would be to register a new Azure AD application to represent our API Management instance.
+The first step would be to register a new Azure AD application to represent our API.
 I'll create a new application like this:

 ![Creating the AD Application]({{site.images_base}}/2017/apim-oauth-1.png)

+Next create a second application, which we'll call `apim-portal`.
+This one will be used to represent the API Management Developer Portal, so that we can test our APIs from it.

 Once the application is created, we need to generate a new key for it: